 The School District will also attend and work with the Zoning Board of Appeals (ZBA) regarding the request to remove one heritage tree.

 In addition, a Neighborhood Advisory Group will be considered that will include neighbors and City and School District representatives to conduct on-going review and assessment of the proposed improvements at Edgewood Middle School.
 The Advisory Group will be formed after the School District has gone through the official City process for the PDC and the ZBA and plans for the improvements have been finalized.
-The Advisory Group will have input on the gate design at Chaucer Road as well as additional plantings .
+The Advisory Group will have input on the gate design at Chaucer Road as well as additional plantings to supplement the approved landscape plan in the future.

 A Special Meeting of the Plan & Design Commission will be set up in April to follow-up on the March 7th meeting.
 SD112 and the City will issue communication to the neighborhood and public when the meeting date is set.